istorepro/MovieFiltrApp/readme_Part2.md

 ## Notes
 - the user can switch back and forth between Movies and Tv show view
 - Split icons  appear and  disapear according to the number of person the bill can be split with

+##Futur work
+- user will have access to other api such as rotten tometoes to post or access reviews
+- user will have access to the showtime location
+- user will be able to order ticket onine

 ## License